apache/doris/new-docs/en/admin-manual/cluster-management/upgrade.md

      After the cluster is upgraded, just use the above command to set the corresponding configuration to the original value.

+2. important! !
+Metadata needs to be backed up before upgrading! !

 ## Test the correctness of BE upgrade

 1. Arbitrarily select a BE node and deploy the latest palo_be binary file.